OpenEvalProject/evals/manuscripts/elife-78233/v3/manuscript.md

 To validate the obtained IFRs, we also estimate the IFRs using the measured prevalence corrected only by the sensitivity and specificity of the assay, without explicitly accounting for seroreversion.
 In this validation analysis, we use a small threshold of 0.1 S/C to avoid underestimating the prevalence due to seroreversion (see Appendix 1).

-## Estimating the IFR for the Gamma VOC
+### Estimating the IFR for the Gamma VOC

 We estimate the IFR and the attack rate separately for the second, Gamma-dominant, SARS-CoV-2 wave that occurred in Manaus.
 The Gamma variant was first detected in Manaus in November 2020, and its prevalence among PCR-positive patients grew rapidly to 87.0% on 4 January 2021 (Faria et al., 2021).
 For this reason, it is reasonable to assume that all infections in Manaus that occurred after 15 December, 2020, are due to the Gamma VOC.
 The Gamma-dominated wave was characterised by a non-negligible proportion of reinfections (Coutinho et al., 2021; Faria et al., 2021; Prete et al., 2022).
 It is estimated that 13.6–39.3% of the infections in the second wave of COVID-19 epidemic in Manaus were reinfections (Prete et al., 2022), which are explained by the higher in-vitro reinfection potential of Gamma (Lucas et al., 2021) and partial immunity waning 8 months after the first surge.
 Thus, to calculate the attack rate and IFR of the Gamma-dominated wave, reinfections must be considered.

 However, estimating the incidence of reinfections among positive donors is not straightforward - as a positive result may be either primary infection or reinfection, and these cannot be distinguished using a single test result.
 For this reason, it was not possible to obtain a point estimate for the number of infections that happened in the second wave in Manaus.
 To overcome this problem, we calculate upper bounds for the attack rate of the Gamma-dominated wave in Manaus (i.e. the incidence between December 2020 and March 2021) and conversely lower bounds for the IFR of the Gamma VOC.

 We first estimate the attack rate of the second wave using a Bayesian model that does not take reinfections into account.
 This model also neglects seroreversion for individuals infected during the second wave due to the small interval of 3 months considered in this analysis (see Appendix 1 for a complete description of the model).
-Denoting as AR^ the attack rate estimated by this model, the true attack rate AR is given by AR=AR^+R+S, where R is the proportion of donors that were seropositive in December 2020 and subsequently had a reinfection, and S is the proportion of donors that were seropositive in December 2020 and became seronegative in the following months.
-Since R+S cannot be greater than the seroprevalence in December 2020 (denoted as ρDecember), the upper bound for the attack rate is ARmax=AR^+ρDecember.
+Denoting as $AR^$ the attack rate estimated by this model, the true attack rate $AR$ is given by $AR=AR^+R+S$, where $R$ is the proportion of donors that were seropositive in December 2020 and subsequently had a reinfection, and $S$ is the proportion of donors that were seropositive in December 2020 and became seronegative in the following months.
+Since $R+S$ cannot be greater than the seroprevalence in December 2020 (denoted as $ρ_{December}$), the upper bound for the attack rate is $AR_{max}=AR^+ρ_{December}$.
 Therefore, the upper bound is obtained assuming that all individuals that were seropositive in December were later reinfected or were seronegative in March 2021.

-To estimate ARmax, we compute the monthly number of positive tests T+n from December 2020 to March 2021 for each age-sex group, as well as the number of true positives (TP) and false negatives (FN) from convalescent plasma donors and the number of false positives (FP) and true negatives (TN) from the pre-pandemic blood donors cohort in Manaus (Supplementary file 1).
-The Bayesian model generates posterior samples of the crude monthly incidence and the crude seroprevalence in December ρDecember .
-We then correct the crude incidence by the sensitivity of the assay to obtain posterior samples of AR^, which are then added to the posterior samples of ρDecember, resulting in samples of ARmax.
+To estimate $AR_{max}$, we compute the monthly number of positive tests $T^{+}n$ from December 2020 to March 2021 for each age-sex group, as well as the number of true positives (TP) and false negatives (FN) from convalescent plasma donors and the number of false positives (FP) and true negatives (TN) from the pre-pandemic blood donors cohort in Manaus (Supplementary file 1).
+The Bayesian model generates posterior samples of the crude monthly incidence and the crude seroprevalence in December $ρ_{December}$ .
+We then correct the crude incidence by the sensitivity of the assay to obtain posterior samples of $AR^$, which are then added to the posterior samples of $ρ_{December}$, resulting in samples of $AR_{max}$.
 As explained above, the lower bound for the IFR is then calculated using the upper bound of the attack rate and the number of deaths with symptom onset between 16 December and 15 March.
 This procedure is repeated for each age-sex group independently and is summarised in Appendix 1.

-Only small estimates of the upper bound for the attack rate are informative, as in scenarios where ρDecember is small.
-To limit ρDecember, we estimate the incidence using a threshold of 1.4 S/C (the upper threshold recommended by the manufacturer) instead of 0.49 S/C (the lower threshold recommended by the manufacturer) and correct for sensitivity based on 163 true positives and 30 false negatives in the plasma donors cohort.
+Only small estimates of the upper bound for the attack rate are informative, as in scenarios where $ρ_{December}$ is small.
+To limit $ρ_{December}$, we estimate the incidence using a threshold of 1.4 S/C (the upper threshold recommended by the manufacturer) instead of 0.49 S/C (the lower threshold recommended by the manufacturer) and correct for sensitivity based on 163 true positives and 30 false negatives in the plasma donors cohort.
 Since the specificity of the test using a threshold of 1.4 is 99.9%, and since it is not straightforward to take the specificity into account when reinfections are allowed, we do not correct for specificity in this analysis.

 We additionally computed the IFR obtained using the seroprevalence estimated by the model.
 It is worth noting that our seroreversion correction model only estimates the incidence among seronegative individuals, thus an S/C boosting due to reinfection is not detected by our method.
 As such, our model estimates the seroprevalence assuming there are no reinfections among positive individuals, underestimating the size of the second wave in Manaus.